-These visual disturbances are usually nothing to worry about, but sometimes they mean there’s a more serious sight problem.
+Floaters and flashes are usually nothing to worry about but sometimes they can mean that there is a more serious sight problem.
 It’s important to know when to get your symptoms checked out.

-Flashes and floaters are usually caused by changes to the jelly-like substance inside your eye, called the vitreous humour.
-As you get older, it shrinks, pulling on the retina – the layer at the back of your eye that contains light-sensitive cells.
-This pulling action sends signals to the optic (seeing) nerve, causing symptoms such as floaters and flashing lights in your eyes.
+Flashes and floaters are usually caused by changes to the jelly-like substance inside your eye called the vitreous humour.
+As you get older, the vitreous humour shrinks, pulling on your retina, the layer at the back of your eye that contains light-sensitive cells.
+This pulling action sends signals to the nerve that carries visual information from your eyes to your brain (optic nerve), which can cause flashes and floaters to appear.

 Other causes of flashes and floaters can include: